obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Shimmering Focus.md

 - No Spellcheck in Strikethroughs: Turn off Spellcheck in any text enclosed by the strikethrough syntax (~~foobar~~).
 - No Spellcheck in Comments: Turn off Spellcheck in comments (%%comments%% as well as <!--comments-->).
 - No Spellcheck in Pandoc Citations: Turn off Spellcheck in Pandoc Citations (Bare Links).

-**Mobile**: Settings specifically for mobile
-- Mobile Font Size

-**Plugin-Specific Settings**: File Explorer, Outline, Page Preview, Command Palette, Calendar, Link Favicons
-- File Explorer: No Icons: Removes the icons next next to files and folders in the file explorer and re-enables the collapse arrows.
-- Outline: Remove First Level of Headings: In case you have only one H1 heading per file, this will make the outline sidebar more compact.
-- Page Preview: Size: Width & Height of Page Previews (Popovers) in px.
-(Note that this means a quadratic growth of the preview size.)
-- Link Favicons: Grayscale Icons

-**Longform Plugin Settings**: Font, Alignment, Indentation, Background, Index File
-- Longform Main Font: Font used in folders marked as Longform Project.
-(Except code, which will keep using the monospace font.)
-- Longform Font Size
-- Left-aligned text: Use left-aligned text instead of justified text.
-- First-Line Indent (Preview Mode): Indent the first Line of a paragraph in longform notes (preview mode only).
-- Background Color Shift: Degree longform notes have a different color than normal notes (hue added).
-Setting this to "0" will make longform projects have the same background color as other notes.

-**Miscellaneous**: File Name Trimming, Pandoc Citations, Annotation Tags, Active Line Highlighting, Alternating Row Colors, Relationship Lines
-- Sidebar: Trim File Names: When enabled long filenames will be trimmed.
-When disabled, long filenames will be wrapped to the next line.
-- No Emphasis of Pandoc Citations: Turn off the coloring of Pandoc Citations [@citekey] done by this theme.
-- Turn off "Annotation Tags": "Annotation Tags" are about a dozen of tags for academic reading, e.g. "#definition" that are visually emphasized.
-- Turn off Active Line Highlighting
-- Turn off Alternating Row Coloring

 ## Plugin Compatibility[^1]